The ZPG Society honors members who have identified Population Connection as a beneficiary of their estates.

 We are proud to

-offer members of The ZPG Society lifetime subscriptions to our magazine, The Reporter.
-We are also pleased to honor members of The ZPG Society by featuring them in The Reporter and on this page.
+offer members of The ZPG Society lifetime subscriptions to our quarterly magazine.
+We are also pleased to honor members of The ZPG Society by featuring them in Population Connection magazine and on this page.
 If you are a member of The ZPG

 Society and would like to be featured, please contact Shauna Scherer at email@example.com.